We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 CBD isolate is pure CBD that contains no THC.

-Manufacturers make CBD isolate by extracting all substances and compounds from the cannabis plant, leaving pure CBD behind.
+Manufacturers make CBD isolate by extracting all substances and compounds from the cannabis plant, leaving only CBD behind.
 What’s left behind is a pure crystalline substance that doesn’t contain THC, terpenes, flavonoids, or other cannabis plant compounds.

 While CBD isolate contains no additional cannabis plant compounds, full-spectrum CBD contains all the naturally occurring cannabis plant compounds, including CBD, THC, terpenes, and flavonoids.